Sachdev-Ye-Kitaev model on a noisy quantum computer: Summary and Discussion

 \section{Summary and Discussion}

-We have proposed an improved circuit complexity for Hamiltonian simulation of the SYK model with $N$ Majorana fermions from $\mathcal{O}(N^{10}t^2/\epsilon)$ down to $\mathcal{O}(N^5 t^2/\epsilon)$ using well-known techniques and performed quantum simulations of the SYK model on noisy quantum computers.
-We studied the behavior of return probability due to its close relation to the spectral form factor in the semi-classical limit using 127-qubit $\texttt{ibm}$ quantum computers for $N =6,8$ Majorana fermions.
-Due to the noisy devices currently accessible for the computations, we applied state-of-the-art error mitigation methods to the hardware result and showed that it agrees well with the exact time evolution results.
+We have proposed circuit complexity of $\mathcal{O}(N^5 t^2/\epsilon)$ for Hamiltonian simulation of the SYK model with $N$ Majorana fermions, a substantial improvement over existing results and performed quantum simulations on noisy 127-qubit quantum computers.
+We studied the return probability for $N =6,8$ Majorana fermions and computed the out-of-time order correlators for $N=6$, a diagnostic of the chaotic behavior of quantum many-body systems.
+Due to the noisy devices currently available, we applied advanced mitigation methods to the hardware result and showed that it agrees well with the exact time evolution.

+It might appear that the superconducting platform is not the best method to study the quantum simulation of this model as we could have applied the ion-based approaches to quantum simulation.
+The advantage of superconducting platforms is the low gate times, but the limitation is the qubit connectivity.
+With ion-based platforms, this is the opposite- there is more freedom with connectivity, but the gate times are much longer.
+For the dense SYK model and other dense random Hamiltonians, both of these things are important.
+In this work, we take a step towards identifying which of these is more important by pushing the superconducting platform to push the limits with limited connectivity.
+We hope to extend this work with hardware admitting all-to-all connectivity.

-We also computed the out-of-time order correlators which are diagnostic of the chaotic behavior of quantum many-body systems for $N=6$.
-Though we cannot study the large $N$ and large $\beta$ limits and see signs of saturation of the Lyapunov exponent on current NISQ devices, we believe that our work will be useful in future explorations of this model beyond the NISQ era.
-In this regard, to study quantum chaos on a quantum computer, it might also be useful to study OTOC in simplified models similar to SYK \cite{Xu:2020shn, Garcia-Garcia:2020cdo, Hanada:2023rkf} that are conjectured to have the same low-temperature, large $N$ dynamics as the pure SYK model we considered here.
-Another direction for extension of our work is to consider $q > 4$ and explore the resource requirements and time evolution in detail.
-It would be very useful to study the dynamics of the model over different time scales extending to the plateau region for the return probability at finite $\beta$.
-These interesting problems would require resources that are beyond the contemporary NISQ-era hardware.
-We therefore leave these questions for future work.
+Though we cannot study the strict holographic limit and see signs of saturation of chaos bound on current devices, we believe that our work will be useful in future explorations of this model.
+In this regard, it might also be useful to consider simplified models similar to SYK \cite{Xu:2020shn, Garcia-Garcia:2020cdo, Tezuka:2022mrr, Hanada:2023rkf} that are conjectured to have the same holographic behavior as pure SYK model considered here.
+Another direction is to consider $q > 4$ and explore the resource requirements and time evolution.
+It would be useful to study the dynamics of the model over different time scales for the return probability at finite $\beta$.
+These interesting problems would require resources that are beyond the contemporary hardware era.
+We leave these questions for future work.
 The use of quantum computers for models such as the SYK model in coming decades will not only provide new insights into the holographic principle but also into the interesting world of strange metals and quantum many-body systems \cite{Chowdhury:2021qpy}.